DocRace/FablesFromAI/The Mapmaker.md

 # The Mapmaker

 Author: ChatGPT × Race
-Prompts: In the style of Jorge Luis Borges, write a short story
+Prompts: Write a short story, in the style of writter Jorge Luis Borges

 In a city where all the streets were identical and all the buildings looked alike, there lived a man named Juan.
 Juan was a mapmaker, and he was obsessed with creating the most accurate map of the city.